Program in Science Technology and Environmental Policy at Princeton University - 2014-2015

 Research Fellowship Program:

-- Denise Mauzerall : : CHEMISTRY – CLIMATE MODELING (in collaboration with colleagues at the Geophysical Fluid Dynamics Laboratory, GFDL and Civil and Environmental Engineering, CEE, department).
-Research on: 1) sources, transport, health and climate impacts of black carbon including impacts on surface energy/mass balance of glaciers and effects on water resources and examination of benefits of various mitigation strategies; 2) benefits of various industry level mitigation strategies for methane and other pollutants for global ozone, aerosols and climate; 3) benefits for air quality and climate of increased penetration of renewable energy.
-4) benefits of mitigation strategies for nitrous oxide and methane from agriculture.
-Scientific research is oriented to inform policy decision-making.
+- Denise Mauzerall : : CHEMISTRY – CLIMATE MODELING (in collaboration with colleagues at the Geophysical Fluid Dynamics Laboratory (GFDL) and Civil and Environmental Engineering, Department, (CEE)).
+Research topics: 1) Modeling of sources, transport, health and climate impacts of aerosols and examination of benefits of various mitigation strategies; 2) Measurement of methane leakage from abandoned oil and gas wells in US and Canada; 3) Evaluation of benefits for air quality and climate of increased penetration of renewable energy; 4) Assessment of mitigation strategies for nitrous oxide and methane emissions from agriculture.
+Scientific research is oriented to inform policy decision-making

-- David Wilcove: -- Impact of reptile trade on wild populations in Asia (field work in markets and villages); identification of threatened mammal migrations in North America (skills in remote sensing an asset); land-use changes and associated impacts on birds, mammals, and other taxa in Asia or South America (field work).
+- David Wilcove: -- Impact of animal trade on wild populations in Asia (field work in markets and villages); identification of threatened mammal or bird migrations in North America (skills in remote sensing an asset); land-use changes and associated impacts on birds, mammals, and other taxa in Asia or South America (field work).

 Princeton University is an Equal Opportunity/Affirmative Action Employer.